Tech choices and trade-offs

 Background jobs, caching, and real-time: the Solid trifecta

-I’m staying Redis-free and leaning fully into the Solid family of libraries, which are now defaults in Rails 8+.
+I am staying Redis-free and leaning into the Solid family of libraries.
+They are defaults in modern Rails, and they fit this project nicely.

 Architecture: one repo, no Rails engines